djeada/Frontend-Notes/notes/08_protocols.md

 #### GET Method

-The `GET` method is used to request data from the server without modifying it.
-An example would be retrieving a webpage or making a query to a search engine.
+The `GET` method simply fetches data from a server and is commonly used for retrieving webpages or requesting information without altering data on the server.

 **Sample HTTP GET Request**: